Healthy Baked Figs (No Added Sugar)

 • Preheat oven to 400 degrees.

-• Place them cut side up in the baking dish.
+• Place the figs cut side up in the baking dish.

 • Evenly drizzle the melted coconut oil and spices over them.

-• Cover the dish with aluminum foil and place the figs in the oven for 18-20 minutes or until they're soft and cooked through.
+• Cover the dish and place the figs in the oven for 18-20 minutes or until they're soft and cooked through.

 • Remove the figs from the oven and serve immediately.